 By: Damary Lizardo, NEC Program Associate

 Here at NEC we recently launched our Family Storytime Series, a new program where we will be bringing virtual activities to families that enrich a child’s learning experience at home.
 Our Educational Consultants and Family Specialists will lead these trainings on a variety of subjects.
-Our first session was a live interactive reading of a story book coupled with a craft activity.
-A central piece to this first session was the creation and use of a story box.
+Our third session focused on the development of early numeracy skills.

-Happy story-box-making!
-Watch our recorded session led by Lead Education Consultant Brenda Allair below to learn more:
+Watch our recorded session led by Educational Consultant Helene Gallagher and Lead Educational Consultant Brenda Allair below to learn more: